manhertz/healthlog/DEV-GUIDE.md

 ### Docker deployment

 Dockerfile is prepared and it can be used to build and deploy the image in the standard way (docker build or docker compose).
+Environment variables are passed by the docker environment.

 ### Cloud deployment